cmmr/webqueue/README.md

 * Prevent user-submitted jobs from excessively hogging compute resources.

-* Stop a task that is no longer needed.
+* Stop tasks that are no longer needed.

-* Mediate users' spamming of the 'submit' button.